For the first time since it closed its borders in 2020.

 Preparing for your trip to China

-We’re as excited as you to finally be able to explore China now that it has reopened and resumed visa issuance for international tourists.
-When you’ve snagged that visa and booked your flight, don’t forget to prepare your travel essentials:
+We’re as excited as you to finally be able to explore China now that it has reopened and resumed visa-free travel for Singaporeans.
+Don’t forget to prepare your travel essentials:

 – Vaccination certificate (just in case!)